Rpc

 Asynchronous Callback Interface

-The asynchronous callback interface passes a callback to the developer, who invokes this callback to deliver the final processing result after the RPC processing is complete.
-This approach allows initiating other asynchronous calls within the RPC without blocking, typically yielding the best performance.
-However, it often results in code that is difficult to read and maintain.
+The asynchronous callback interface passes a callback to the developer, who invokes this callback upon completion of the RPC to deliver the final result.
+This approach allows initiating other asynchronous calls within the RPC, and because it does not block, it usually delivers the best performance.
+However, it often leads to code that is harder to read and maintain.

-To implement an RPC service using the asynchronous callback interface, the following steps are typically followed:
+To implement an RPC service using the asynchronous callback interface, the process is generally divided into the following steps:

 xxx.aimrt_rpc.pb.h